vielhuber/kiwi/README.md

 yoda provides a git-like experience for databases.

-- No MySQL Triggers
+- no sql triggers
-- No binary / ddl logs
+- no binary / ddl logs
-- Works with any shared hosting provider
+- works with any shared hosting provider
-- Data and schema changes, at the same time
+- data and schema changes, at the same time
-- Blazingly s fast
+- blazingly fast
 - command line tool usage

-Only requirements on remote repo: ssh and database Open source and free
+- requires only ssh and database access to repo
+- open source and free
+- support for both mysql and postgresql

 Installation